 My name is Vera Baird.
-I am a lawyer and former

-Minister and last November I was elected to

-be the Police and Crime Commissioner for

-Northumbria.
-My job is to make sure that all the

-People of Northumbria have the best police

-service possible and that citizens feel safe

-both at home and on our streets.
-Northumbria is

-both at home and on our streets and and across to Haltwhistle.

-Vast: from Berwick to Sunderland and across to Haltwhistle.

-We are fortunate that Northumbria Police is already one of

-the best police services in the country, with low crime, high detection rates and a very professional but friendly approach to its role.
+I am a lawyer and former Minister and last November I was elected to be the Police and Crime Commissioner for Northumbria.
+My job is to make sure that all the people of Northumbria have the best police service possible and that citizens feel safe both at home and on our streets.
+Northumbria is vast: from Berwick to Sunderland and across to Haltwhistle.
+We are fortunate that Northumbria Police is already one of the best police services in the country, with low crime, high detection rates and a very professional but friendly approach to its role.